yudduy/cs278-bnoc/doc/FIREBASE.md

 ## Cloud Functions

-The app uses Firebase Cloud Functions for server-side operations:
+The app uses Firebase Cloud Functions for server-side operations.
+All functions have been optimized to return `void` or `Promise<void>` as required by Firebase Cloud Functions v2:

 ### Pairing Functions

 #### `pairUsers`
 Scheduled function that runs daily to create pairings between active users.

-- **Trigger**: Pub/Sub scheduler, daily at 5:00 AM PT
+- **Trigger**: Pub/Sub scheduler, daily at 5:00 AM PT (timezone: America/Los_Angeles)
 - **Logic**:
-  1. Get all active users not in the waitlist
+  1. Get all active users with low flake streak (< 5)
   2. Avoid pairing users who were recently paired or who blocked each other
-  3. Create optimal pairings based on user history
+  3. Create optimal pairings based on 7-day pairing history
-  4. Create pairing documents in Firestore
+  4. Create pairing documents in Firestore with virtual meeting links
-  5. Update each user's feed with the new pairing
+  5. Update user collections with pairing references
   6. Place unpaired users on the waitlist
+- **Improvements**: Enhanced error handling, removed return values, added comprehensive logging

 #### `markExpiredPairingsAsFlaked`
 Marks uncompleted pairings as flaked after the daily deadline.